Living-with-machines/lwmdb/README.md

 ## Upgrade development version

-In order to upgrade the current development version that you have, make sure that you have synchronised the repository to your local drive, and that you have dropped the correct and most up-to-date `db.sqlite3` file into the same folder as the `manage.py` file.
-(See above, under ”Put the database into place“, for further explanation.)
+In order to upgrade the current development version that you have, make sure that you have synchronised the repository to your local drive:

 **Step 1**: `$ git pull`